uptonking/note4yaoo/lib-react-docs-p2-advanced-guides.md

 - To write an uncontrolled component, instead of writing an event handler for every state update, you can use a `ref` to get form values from the DOM.
 - Since an uncontrolled component keeps the source of truth in the DOM, it is sometimes easier to integrate React and non-React code when using uncontrolled components.
 - With an uncontrolled component, you often want React to specify the initial value, but leave subsequent updates uncontrolled.
-  - To handle this case, you can specify a `defaultValue` attribute instead of value
+  - To handle this case, you can specify a `defaultValue` attribute instead of `value`.
+  - Changing the value of `defaultValue` attribute after a component has mounted will not cause any update of the value in the DOM.
 - **In React, an `<input type="file" />` is always an uncontrolled component**
   - because its value can only be set by a user, and not programmatically.
   - You should use the File API to interact with the files.